-One of the most common problems Instant Pot users face is that their Instant Pot won’t seal or come to pressure properly.
-So, here are 8 reasons you may be having this issue!
+One of the most common problems Instant Pot users face is that their Instant Pot won’t create a proper seal or come to pressure properly.
+So, here are 8 reasons for why my Instant Pot won’t seal.

 #1 Instant Pot Not Sealing Due to Sealing Ring Issues

-- Make sure the sealing ring is there.
+Make sure the sealing ring is there.
 Many times, the sealing ring is removed for cleaning.
-So, if your pot isn’t sealing, check the lid and make sure you put the seal back in.
+So, if your pot isn’t sealing, check the Instant pot lid and make sure you put the silicone ring back in place.

 All About the Seal

 As stated above, the seal can be a major issue when it comes to your Instant Pot sealing and building adequate pressure.